 Journaling ideas.
-If you’ve been around for any amount of time, you know all about my love affair with journaling – I’m talkin’ Baby and Johnny status here.
+If you’ve been around for any amount of time, you know about my love affair with journaling (I’m talking Baby and Johnny status here).

-Now, I know, journaling can be tough.
-You sit down with your freshly purchased sparkly pens and… now what?
+Now, I know, journaling can seem tough at first; you sit down with your new sparkly pens and… now what?

-What if you don’t know what to say?
+What if you don’t know what to write?

-Blank-page syndrome is no joke – especially when you feel stuck, anxious, or sad – and it’s easy to get discouraged or try to force it.
-Let’s slay that beast with some journal ideas and exercises so you can start reaping the goodness!
+Blank-page syndrome is no joke, and it’s easy to get discouraged or try to force it.
+Let’s slay that beast with some journal ideas and exercises so you can start reaping the goodness and insight!

-Your ultimate goal here is to get yourself talking and used to the exercise of journaling.
+Your ultimate goal here is to get yourself writing and used to the exercise of journaling.

 It is not to judge yourself on the answers, or do everything perfectly.

-One of my favorite was to get movin’ is to use writing prompts.
-This would be things like:
+One of my favorite ways to get started is to use writing prompts like:

 - If you could tell one of your best friends anything, what would it be?
 How might they react?

 - What do you think about [insert hot topic here]?
-This prompt is especially cool because you can develop your opinion on a subject you may never have gotten involved with before!
+This prompt is especially powerful because you can develop an opinion on a subject you may never have gotten involved with before.

-Another option is to use a journal with prompts built into it!
-Here are a few of my favorites:
+Another option is to use a journal with prompts built into it.
+My favorites are:

-This is one of the most helpful journaling ideas, because it can be helpful in calming you down when things get crazy.
+This is one of the most powerful journaling ideas because it can be calming when things get crazy.

 Anxiety Journaling Exercise:

-- Take a few deep breaths and center yourself – focusing only on the here and now.
+- Take a few deep breaths to center yourself, focusing only on the here and now.

 - Set your timer for 5 minutes.

-- During the next 5 minutes, write everything that you’re worried about down in your journal.
-Every.Thing.
+- During the next 5 minutes, write down everything that you’re worried about.
+Yes, everything.

 - Once your timer goes off, review your list.
 Does anything immediately seem silly?
 Is there a common theme (money, relationships)?
 Is there anything you can prevent from happening?

-- After you have reviewed your list, vow to put these worries out of your mind for the rest of the day – leave them in your journal.
+- After you have reviewed your list, vow to leave these worries in your journal, and out of your mind for the rest of the day.
 When you catch yourself thinking of them, gently bring yourself back to the present.

 A journal is a place where we can be honest about the fears that may be tough to say aloud.
-Now that it’s all out there in the open to yourself, you can move forward confidently.
+Very powerful!

-Each day, I pull out my board, put on some relaxing music, and dive in deep.
-I focus on any doubts or negative feelings I’ve been having about my ideal future and I unpack them.
+I like to put on relaxing music, diffuse some oils, and use my visualization board.
+As I do, I focus on any doubts or negative feelings I’ve been having about my ideal future and unpack them.

-Then, I visualize achieving everything on my vision board and how I’ll feel once I do.
-I also imagine how I’ll react to specific things and how my friends and family will respond.
-I visualize it into action.
+Then, I visualize achieving everything on my board and how I’ll feel once I do.

-We can apply this same process to journaling ideas in order to manifest some light into the darkness.
+You can apply this same process to journaling ideas in order to lighten your mood:

-- Picture a time where you felt truly happy and content – almost blissful.
+- Picture a time where you felt truly happy and content, or blissful.

-- Dive deep into the picture and focus on the small details, what smells were in the air?
+- Now, dive deep into the picture and focus on the small details: What smells were in the air?
 What did you hear?
 What were you and others wearing?

-- Write all of these details down and keep the vision in place.
+- Write all of these details down and hold the vision in your mind’s eye.

 - Now, focus just on the feelings you felt: contentment, happiness, peace, love…

-- Visualize how those feelings would feel in your current day to day life.
+- Imagine how those feelings would feel in your current, day-to-day life.

-- Use that visualization as a prompt: how would my life look if I had more happiness?
+- Next, use your vision as a prompt.
+Ask yourself: how would my life look if I had more happiness?

-As you’re going through these journaling exercises, remember that not every single one will work every single day.
+As you’re going through these journaling exercises, remember that not every day will be the same.

-P.S.
-Don’t worry if you misspell words or use handwriting illegible to anyone else!
+And don’t worry if you misspell words or your handwriting is illegible to anyone else.
 Here is where you can let the perfectionism go (or try to at least).